CodyT21/forum/README.md

 ### Design Choices ###
   - Database creation was left to executing the command manually in the terminal before starting the web app as this is what was done in the RB185 lessons.
   - Only user creation was implemented so that the main collection and their individual objects had the full CRUD operations implementation to align with the project requirements
+  - Comments and posts share similar table columns names because they share very similar features.
+Looking back, it might make more sense to give some of the columns more unique names to help with improving clarity in the sql statements.
+  - Updates to comments are not reflected in the corresponding post's 'Last Updated' date.
+This field is only updated for posts if the post title or content is changed.

 ## Application Specs ##